Student Laptop Survival Guide

 - Just like you need a good breakfast to fuel your day, your laptop needs power to keep up with you.
 Make sure to charge it fully before the beginning of the day.

-- If you forget to charge or need an extra boost, use the library charging stations before the first bell.
+- If you forget to charge or need an extra boost, use the library charging stations before the first bell or during Homeroom.

-- Use your laptop case to transport your laptop between home and school.
+- Use backpack to transport your laptop between home and school.

-- If you're not using your laptop, store it in your locker until it's time for class.
+- If you're not using your laptop, store it in your backpack until it's time for class.

-- Turn off Bluetooth and dim your screen to conserve power and make your battery charge last longer.
+- Dim your screen to conserve power and make your battery charge last longer.

 - Only keep open applications and websites you are using.
 This saves processor power, memory and extends your battery life.